 Hypercholesterolemia is a condition characterized by very high levels of cholesterol in the blood which is known to increase the risk of coronary artery disease, the leading cause of death in the U.S.

-We are developing an RNAi therapeutic targeting PCSK9 (proprotein convertase subtilisin/kexin type 9) in collaboration with The Medicines Company.
 Inhibition of PCSK9 synthesis through an RNAi mechanism has the potential to lower tissue and circulating plasma PCSK9 protein levels resulting in higher expression of LDL receptor in the liver, and consequently lower LDL cholesterol levels in the blood stream.
 Lower LDL cholesterol is associated with a decreased risk of cardiovascular disease, including myocardial infarction and stroke.
-ALN-PCS therapies are PCSK9 synthesis inhibitors that lower levels of both intracellular and extracellular PCSK9, thereby phenocopying the human genetics observed in loss of function or null human PCSK9 mutations (N. Engl.
+ALN-PCSsc is an investigational PCSK9 synthesis inhibitor that lowers levels of both intracellular and extracellular PCSK9, thereby phenocopying the human genetics observed in loss of function or null human PCSK9 mutations (N. Engl.
 J. Med.
 (2006) 354:1264-1272; Am.
 J. Hum.
 Genet.
 (2006) 79: 514-523).
 Further, RNAi therapeutics can block PCSK9 synthesis across a wide range of plasma PCSK9 levels, which are known to vary widely amongst individuals and are also elevated in association with statin therapy.

-In February 2013, we formed an exclusive global alliance with The Medicines Company for the development and commercialization of the ALN-PCS program.
-Alnylam is leading the program through the completion of Phase 1.
-The Medicines Company is responsible for leading and funding development from Phase 2 forward and commercializing the ALN-PCS program if successful.
+In February 2013, we formed an exclusive global alliance with The Medicines Company for the development and commercialization of the ALN-PCSsc program.
+Alnylam led the program through the completion of Phase 1 and The Medicines Company is responsible for leading and funding development from Phase 2 forward and commercializing the ALN-PCSsc program if successful.